CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/Lab1.md

 # Lab 1: Deploy Azure Database for PostgreSQL

+ Azure Database for PostgreSQL is a fully managed database service provided by Microsoft Azure, offering PostgreSQL as the underlying database engine.
+It allows users to deploy, manage, and scale PostgreSQL databases in the cloud with ease.
+With features such as automated backups, high availability, and security built-in, Azure Database for PostgreSQL enables reliable and secure operations for applications requiring PostgreSQL databases.
+Additionally, it provides compatibility with existing PostgreSQL tools and extensions, ensuring a seamless transition for developers and administrators.

+## Task 1: Deploy Azure Database for PostgreSQL servers

 1. In the Azure portal, in the **Search resources, services,and Docs (G+/)** bar search for **Azure Database for PostgreSQL servers** and click on it.

     ![](Images/img1.png)